 Attempt to introduce gestures or educational games (for long sounds move hands away, for shorter ones clap hands…)

-Perform a memorization exercise at each Spanish course using color coding, audio support or gestures.
+Perform a memorization exercise at each Spanish course using colour coding, audio support or gestures.

 Do not forget to offer mnemonic aids that turn out to be very good ways to learn.

 Finally, you can also encourage the student to create personal cards that will allow him/her to find more easily during exercises.

 To learn the vocabulary, make cards that respect certain rules:

 What methods are used in Spanish to help students with language difficulties?

 For memorizing conjugation and grammar during Spanish classes: